Costs involved in starting a business

 This could simply be a laptop initially (for example if you’re a consultant offering your services from home).
 However, depending on your business, you may also need to consider printers, stationery, signage or livery for your vehicles, any machinery or equipment needed.
 You’ll also need to factor in the costs for tech, such as point of sale (POS) and payment services, data storage and back-up, as well as software licenses and mobile phone contracts.

-If you need to buy stock sell or materials for productions, plan ahead to establish what you need, and add in that cost.
-It’s expensive to have too much stock or raw materials, but not having enough can cause issues too.
 Be aware that when you are starting out, suppliers may insist on payment up front rather than longer payment terms of 30 days.
 Over time, by paying promptly, you may be able to build good relationships with suppliers which can help cashflow if they agree to longer payment terms.
-In times of financial crises or high inflation, you will also need to consider the fact that the cost of buying and shipping your stock is likely to increase, so you must factor in reserves for this.

-6. How will you comply with regulatory and legal requirements
+7. Compliance with regulatory and legal requirements

 All businesses must keep accurate financial records and submit annual accounts.
 There are many relatively low cost accountancy software options and some may even come free depending on the provider of your business bank account.
-It’s worth checking them out first as using one of those could save you money by removing the need for an accountant or bookkeeper or, at least, minimising the time required.
+It’s worth checking them out first as using one of those could save you money by removing the need for an accountant or bookkeeper or, at least, minimise the time required.

 HMRC has a page outlining some different accountancy software options.